 Every time you log on, you will be given the choice of taking a guided lesson or picking up where you left off on a piece.
 I have found the guided lesson to be invaluable.
 You start off warming up with something relatively easy (usually something from a previous lesson that you have not yet perfected).
 Then, you move onto where you left off in one of the paths, and you are guided through a song until you achieve at least two stars in all sections, and the next lesson can be unlocked.
 You then finish off with easy stuff that you may have already mastered.
 This helps you end each session on a high instead of feeling frustrated, which was how I used to end my practices.

-The guided lessons are extremely helpful because it prevents you from getting stuck on something and not being able to move forward until you have mastered it.
+The Yousician review guided lessons are extremely helpful because it prevents you from getting stuck on something and not being able to move forward until you have mastered it.
 With the guided lessons, you are constantly going forwards and backward so that you don’t forget what you learned before.

-If you are determined to learn an instrument, you can do it by practicing 10 minutes a day with Yousician.
+If you are determined to review an instrument, you can do it by practicing 10 minutes a day with Yousician.
 If you want to accelerate your learning, Yousician facilitates this by joining your journey at your pace.
 I am excited to learn the other instruments when I am finished with the piano.
 So, I would definitely say that it has staying power!

 For further guides for beginners, check out our articles on music scales, key signatures, harmony, intervals, and chords progressions to help support your learning and make sure you are grounded in your music theory.